actions/runner/docs/automate.md

 ## Latest Release as Service on Nix VMs

-[Run or copy this script for your use](../scripts/latest-svc.sh) to automate configuring a runner as a service on Linux or Mac
+[Run or copy this script for your use](../scripts/create-latest-svc.sh) to automate configuring a runner as a service on Linux or Mac

-### Step 1: export PAT
+### Export PAT

 Create a GitHub PAT and export it before running the script